Create a budget that works for you using the information and templates in this blog.

 Determining your monthly income

-The first step of a budget is figuring out how much money you’ll have each month (similar to what we did in Challenge #2).
+The first step of a budget is figuring out how much money you’ll have each month (see Kick-start your finances: where’s my money going).
 Under the income section of your budget, list all sources of money (pay, support, grants, etc.) you’ll receive in the coming months.
 Remember, this is the take-home amount as it’s the money you actually have available to spend.

 For those with a regular pay cheque – one that is the same each time – your income should be around the same amount each month.
 Note: If you’re paid bi-weekly, there are two months each year that you’ll receive three pay cheques.